Faisal-Manzer/ddb-orm/README.md

 This is an abstraction for using [single table design] with [dynamodb].
 > Inspired by mythical [Rick Houlihan](https://twitter.com/houlihan_rick)

+# THIS IS NOT READY YET: [DON'T USE THIS]()
+This is an alpha software and is currently in active development.
+Documentations and API are to be done.

 ## Getting Started
 ```shell script
 yarn add ddb-orm